PraveenTB/AppLensDocs/Documents/workerprocessrecycle/wiki.md

 ## About this Detector
-* This detectors looks at the worker events for worker process start/stop events
+* This detector is a summary of all worker the process start/stop events regardless of the trigger.
+These events may be broken down into other appropriate detectors.